 Bidwells, an Oxford-based construction management firm, has been commissioned to manage the project, overseen by the College Building Working Group.
-The plans were submitted for approval in November 2017.
-Subject to the necessary permissions, demolition is scheduled to take place from July 2018, with construction beginning in December 2018 and building completion by August 2020.
+The plans were submitted for approval in November 2017 and approved in March 2018.
+Demolition of existing buildings started in July 2018, with construction of the new buildings beginning in December 2018.
+The anticipated completion date is August 2020.

 Information for staff and students